RAP Loan Calculator (Student Loan Repayment Plan Comparison)

 IBR (2014) - - - - - - -

-Important Note: SAVE plan is dead and only here for historical reference.
+Important Note: SAVE has been officially discontinued and is no longer available.
 IBR version can be selected above (Old IBR: 15%, 25 years vs New IBR: 10%, 20 years).
 RAP includes interest subsidy that waives unpaid interest and principal reduction match that ensures at least $50/month principal reduction.
 If a plan pays off the balance early, forgiveness and taxes drop to $0 even if the plan’s standard term is longer.

 Detailed RAP Analysis